neondatabase/website/content/docs/guides/logical-replication-concepts.md

  logical
 ```

-Enabling logical replication turms on the detailed logging required to ensure that each change can be accurately replicated to the subscriber.
+Enabling logical replication turns on the detailed logging required to ensure that each change can be accurately replicated to the subscriber.
 Detailed row-level changes and additional metadata are required to support the replication process.
 This increases the amount of data written to the Write-Ahead Log (WAL).
 Typically, you can expect a 10% to 30% increase in the amount of data written to the WAL, depending on the extent of write activity.

 ## Publications